 10. Use Straightforward Text to Link Elsewhere - Level AAA

-What Are ADA Complaints?
-What Does It Mean If Your Local Government receives one
+What Are ADA Complaints And What Does It Mean If Your Local Government Receives One?

 Failure to meet the basic requirements of ADA web compliance means that your local government might run into some issues if someone complains.
 An ADA complaint is when a disabled person files a claim of discrimination with the Department of Justice against a public entity for failing to meet ADA standards.